Entertainment & Special Event Insurance — Kelly Insurance Group

 KIG GOES TO MARKET ON YOUR BEHALF

-We submit your event to the specialty entertainment markets that actually write hip hop and rap concert coverage.
-We have relationships with carriers who understand this genre and don't reflexively decline based on music category alone.
-We present your event professionally — with full context — to get you the best available coverage at the most competitive premium.
+We submit your event to the specialty entertainment markets that actually write hip hop and rap concert coverage — carriers who understand this genre and don't reflexively decline on category alone.
+We present your event professionally, with full context, to pursue the best available coverage at a competitive premium.

 4